Tasteful tips to Dress Like a Local

 Along the line of modesty, you will never see a Japanese woman wearing leggings, or anything form fitting, unless they’re worn with a skirt or shorts over them.

-Think classy and casual, the Japanese tend to look nice, put together and their outfits are thought out.
+Think classy and casual.
+The Japanese tend to look nice and put together, and their outfits are thought out.
 Loose, boxy silhouettes are the go to shape with shorts or short skirts for a little sass.

 Choose the Right Shoes

-Comfortable shoes are important in Japan.
+Comfortable shoes are essential in Japan.
 You’ll be walking a lot.

-Not only do you need a comfortable, casual pair, but they need to be easy to remove.
-Sneakers, oxfords and loafers are all popular choices for men and women.
+Not only do you need a comfortable, casual pair, they need to be easy to remove.
+Sneakers, oxfords, and loafers are all popular choices for men and women.

 Accessorize

 Tattoos are frowned upon in Japanese culture.
-There is a long history of their use by organzed crime.
-If you have tattoos try to cover them with sleeves, bandages or scarves especially in temples.
+Organized crime has a long history of using them.
+If you have tattoos, try to cover them with sleeves, bandages, or scarves, especially in temples.

-Jewelry in Japan is worn sparingly.
+Jewelry is worn sparingly in Japan.
 Women wear delicate necklaces and small pieces.
 It’s not uncommon for adult women to have unpierced ears.

 COVID-19 and Masks